sency-ai/smkit-ui-flutter-demo/README.md

 ```

 ## API <a name="api"></a>

+> **Assessments:** Sency offers two primary types of assessments: Sency Blueprint assessments and Custom assessments.

+>**Sency Blueprint Assessments:** Developed in collaboration with Sency’s medical and fitness experts, these assessments provide a standardized, professional way to measure core aspects of movement, fitness, and a healthy lifestyle.
+Simply follow the "start assessment" instructions and select the type of assessment you need.

+>**Sency Custom Assessments:** For those who prefer to tailor their assessments, you can create a customized evaluation using the exercises and movements from our movement catalog, according to your specific requirements (check the CustomAssessment.md file for more info).

 ### Start Assessment <a name="start-assessment"></a>
 Start the Assessment screen.
 In the parameters method `startAssessment()` You can add `SencyHandlerStatus` to track the success of the method.
 You need to process the result that the methods return in the callback.